Welcome to the Public Health Promotion Practicum and

 Field Experience Information Page

 This course is a capstone course and is only taken by senior level students in their last semester.
-This course can only be registered for utilizing a Special Registration Form and you must meet with your advisor.
-The Special Registration Form can also be found in the Kinesiology Department front office.
-Download Special Registration Form
+This course can only be registered for after meeting with your advisor to ensure it is your last semester.
+A permission number is required to register for the course.

-Course Description: A cumulative experience for students to utilize the skills that they have learned in obtaining their concentration in Health Promotion.
-Students will complete a 75 hour internship.
+Course Description: A cumulative experience for students to utilize the skills that they have learned in obtaining their concentration in Health Promotion or B.S. in Public Health Promotion.
+Students will complete a directed number of hours.
 During this time students will be placed in a Health or Community organization where they will provide assistance as needed to the organization.
-During their experience students will assess, design, and/or evaluate a health promotion program that provides opportunity for the organization to better serve the priority population of the organization.
+During their experience students will assess, design, and/or evaluate a health promotion program that provides an opportunity for the organization to better serve the priority population of the organization.
 The internship is to provide students with work experience in a professional capacity and practice the skills learned through the CSU Stanislaus Health Promotion concentration.

 Course Learning Objectives: